 Check your gauge

 You would think service stations would have accurate gauges on their air hoses, but investigations by automobile clubs and our own checks have revealed substantial inaccuracies.

 More than a third of the mechanical units are from 5% to almost 20% inaccurate.
 Whereas up to 95% of the electronic units are within 5% accuracy.

 Instead, use your own gauge.
-Digital tyre gauges are often more expensive and seem like better quality, but they can lose correct calibration over time and run out of battery.
-Analogue or physical dial gauges are often more accurate for longer.
+Digital tyre gauges or tyre inflators/gauge combinations are often more expensive and seem like better quality, but they can lose correct calibration over time and run out of battery.
+Analog or physical dial gauges are often more accurate for longer.